-With the recent passing of Stephen Covey, of 7 Habits of Effective People fame, I have been in deep thought about the impact self-improvement has on leadership and business growth.
+With the passing of Stephen Covey, of 7 Habits of Effective People fame, I have been in deep thought about the impact self-improvement has on leadership and business growth.
 I was an early advocate of Covey’s model, as I felt it simplified a very complex problem we all have – in what order do we deal with problems.

 My main take away from the model was that we cannot engage in proper relationships with others until we understand ourselves.
 This is huge when it comes to leadership, as it tells us that we can’t lead others unless we first lead ourselves!

 This is a difficult concept for many, including me, because most of us were raised to put others first.
 Not doing so was considered selfish.
 But in fact psychologically, if we have internal struggles with ourselves those problems will always manifest themselves outwardly in other ways.
 We need to have the courage to face that internal struggle if we ever hope to be a better leader for our business.

 I’ll give you an example.
 How many times have you heard a business owner complaining about the performance of their business; how key employees are failing to meet objectives; vendors quality is not where it needs to be, and the list goes on and on.